Zamiell/stardew-valley/Min-Max_Guide.md

 - Check the two garbage cans next to Jodi's house + Haley's house and clear weeds between them if you have time.
   - It is optimal to pause immediately after checking a garbage can.
 This avoids wasting time on backtracking in the case where the can drops an item and it flies in the opposite direction.
 (This is similar to the strategy where it is optimal to pause when a tree is falling down.)
 - Meet Emily inside of her house as soon she leaves her room at 12:10 PM.
-- Meet Penny sitting under the tree to the west of the graveyard.
+- Meet Penny sitting under the tree to the left of the graveyard.
 She leaves for home at 12:30 PM.
 - Meet Marnie walking from Pierre's General Store south.
 She arrives at Emily's door at about 12:30 PM.
 - Go to the beach.
 - Leave any beach foraging items on the ground.
 (We do not have the inventory space right now and we can just collect them on Spring 2.)